 Remixed from an excellent design by Thingiverse user and certified amateur radio operator Loren Butler (V01PWF), the intent of this project was to make a set of 3D printable iambic paddles that were as portable as possible, while still comfortable enough to use at a desk.
-This is the mini version, designed to use 6-32 screws but as compact as possible.
-Unlike the previous two designs, all screws will need to be cut to the correct length detailed below.
-The narrow version of this key can be found here, and the base mountable version here.
+I could have made the overall width narrower if I removed the key end stops from the base and built them in to the top cover, but I wanted to have the option of removing the cover and mounting the key to a heavy base plate.
+The narrow version of this key can be found here, and a mini version can be found here.

-- 2x 6-32 x 1 inch phillips flat pan head screws trimmed to 18mm thread length for paddle pivots
+- 3x 6-32 x 1 inch phillips flat pan head screws for paddle pivots and ground contact

 - 2x 6-32 phillips flat pan head screws trimmed to 11.5mm thread length for paddle contacts

 - 2x 6-32 nuts/springs and washers for paddle contact screws

 - 4x 6-32 1/4 inch phillips flat pan head screws for attaching the cover